What Temp To Cook Brisket After Wrapping

 5. Let the brisket rest sufficiently before slicing into it to enjoy the best flavors and textures fully.

 Must See!
-Gourmet Cooking for Two
+Gourmet Asian Cooking Techniques

 6. Remember, every brisket is unique.
 Note the specifics of each cook to refine your method next time.